VenturianTome/VenturianTome/src/chapter_5.md

 ----

-*There are a total of -- characters here!
+*There are a total of 161 characters listed here!
 Wow!*

 *Is someone missing?
 Make sure you search the site to make sure they’re truly not here first!
 If they’re still missing, contact the Admin [here](../chapter_2.html)!*